 Don't worry, I had no idea either until I saw this ingredient in another marinara recipe!

-I find Parmesan rinds in my grocery store’s deli cheese section at the grocery store.
+You can usually find Parmesan rinds in the deli cheese section at the grocery store.
 If your store doesn't have them out, you can always ask if they can sell some to you.
-However, if you can't find them, it’s OK to leave them out.
+However, if you can't find them, it's OK to leave them out.

 I know, you may be thinking that the wine is going to add unnecessary carbs to this sauce.
 Well, guess what - you are wrong, they are completely necessary 🙂

 Of course, you can leave it out, but it really only adds a fraction of a carb to the sauce and makes a HUGE impact in the flavor.

 I don't drink much, so I just use cooking wine, but you could also any leftover red wine - just be aware that drinking wines are typically higher in carbs then cooking wines.